josiahdavis/josiahdavis.github.io/_posts/2019-01-21-mlk-drum-major.md

 He would not like to be known for his accomplishments:

 > If any of you are around when I have to meet my day, I don’t want a long funeral.
-And if you get somebody to deliver the eulogy, tell them not to talk too long.
-(Yes) And every now and then I wonder what I want them to say.
+And if you get somebody to deliver the eulogy, tell them not to talk too long. *(Yes)* And every now and then I wonder what I want them to say.
 Tell them not to mention that I have a Nobel Peace Prize—that isn’t important.
 Tell them not to mention that I have three or four hundred other awards—that’s not important.
-Tell them not to mention where I went to school.
-(Yes)
+Tell them not to mention where I went to school. *(Yes)*

 #### B. What He Would Like

 He would rather like to be known for serving others:

-> I'd like somebody to mention that day that Martin Luther King, Jr., tried to give his life serving others.
-(Yes)
+> I'd like somebody to mention that day that Martin Luther King, Jr., tried to give his life serving others. *(Yes)*

 > I'd like for somebody to say that day that Martin Luther King, Jr., tried to love somebody.

-> I want you to say that day that I tried to be right on the war question.
-(Amen)
+> I want you to say that day that I tried to be right on the war question. *(Amen)*

-> I want you to be able to say that day that I did try to feed the hungry.
-(Yes)
+> I want you to be able to say that day that I did try to feed the hungry. *(Yes)*

-> And I want you to be able to say that day that I did try in my life to clothe those who were naked.
-(Yes)
+> And I want you to be able to say that day that I did try in my life to clothe those who were naked. *(Yes)*

-> I want you to say on that day that I did try in my life to visit those who were in prison.
-(Lord)
+> I want you to say on that day that I did try in my life to visit those who were in prison. *(Lord)*

-> I want you to say that I tried to love and serve humanity.
-(Yes)
+> I want you to say that I tried to love and serve humanity. *(Yes)*

 > Yes, if you want to say that I was a drum major, say that I was a drum major for justice.

 *King Jr., Martin Luther.
 A Testament of Hope: The Essential Writings of Martin Luther King, Jr. Harper & Row, 1986.*

----